matteoredaelli/dump_tweets.R/README.md

 # dump_tweets.R

-dump_tweets.R is sponsorized by Associazioen Rospo (http://associazionerospo.org/
+dump_tweets.R is a tool for searching tweets and crawl (recursively) users from twitter.
+Data are then saved to a MySQL database and can finally be exported to .RData files

 VERSION

 0.4-SNASPHOT - january 2014

+## SPONSORS

+dump_tweets.R is sponsorized by Associazione Rospo (http://associazionerospo.org/

 ## INSTALLATION

 1) you have to register an application at  Twitter API